AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/appkit_components.md

 This system allows for component-based aggregation of behaviors using an arbitrary Lua object shared among related components.

->	**Note:** This Lua component system is currently unrelated to the game engine's Entity/Component system.
+>	**Note:** This Lua component system is currently unrelated to the engine's Entity/Component system.

 You can use the component system regardless of whether or not you use the `SimpleProject`.